CNBC Pro Review

 Daily Newsletter

-CNBC Pro comes with a daily newsletter each morning, which essentially rounds up the top Pro news stories of the day.
-The list of stories is prefaced by a short letter from one of CNBC’s reporters, which provides a brief summary of the one or two most important stories for US investors.
+CNBC Pro includes a daily market forecast newsletter, which essentially rounds up the top Pro news stories of the day and provides some reminders about macroeconomic trends to watch.
 The newsletter takes just a minute to browse through, so it’s a useful tool for getting a handle on the market at the start of each trading day.

 For better or worse, CNBC Pro doesn’t offer any options for customizing your service.
-You cannot select market sectors or use a watchlist to tailor your news feed, nor can you set up alerts for stories about specific companies.
+You cannot select market sectors or use a watchlist to tailor your financial news feed, nor can you set up alerts for stories about specific companies.
+CNBC.com offers a watchlist tool, but it’s available for free without a Pro subscription.

 CNBC Pro Platform Differentiators